rhys-the-davies/rhys-the-davies/README.md

 - ⚡ Fun fact: I ran away with the circus.
 Read on to learn more.

-### Right now I work for Canonical as the primary Product Manager for 7 products, living in London but working remotely:
+### Before that I work for Canonical as a Product Manager for 5 products, living in London but working remotely:

 <img src="images/nycanonical.jpg" width="500">